 Each swar (musical note) has a vibration, and when I sing I would feel those vibrations in my body.
 A simple sargam could fill me with joy, or bring tears of gratitude.
 I also had discovered my interest in spirituality by then.
 I could sense how intricately classical music is associated with yoga and meditation.
 My interest deepened and I started reading more about how Indian music is connected to spirituality.

-Fast forward to 2021, the kid has weaned off from all steroids and medications a long time ago and is continuing with music learning.
+Fast forward to 2021, the kid has been weaned off from all steroids and medications and is continuing with music learning.
 He absolutely loves it.
 Ending the post with one of our favourite songs from him and his mom 🙂